Hunting & Trapping Regulations Synopsis

 The 2016–2018 Hunting & Trapping Regulations Synopsis is effective from July 1, 2016 to June 30, 2018.
 The Regulations Synopsis is a guide to hunting and trapping in B.C. for the 2016/17 and 2017/18 seasons.

-In the event that there is a need to change a regulation in 2016/17 or 2017/18, the online version will be updated with any changes highlighted in red and listed in a corrections poster.
+In the event that there is a need to change a regulation in 2016/17 or 2017/18, the online version will be updated and any changes will be listed here:

 Regulations by Region